Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/libraries/content.md

 </summary>

 #### What:
-- All programs free of charge
+- All programs are free
 - Adult Literacy Collection for Teachers, Tutors, and Students
 - Family Literacy programs for parents, caregivers, and children
 - Computer and Technology Programs
 - Access to Internet, printers, photocopiers, scanning and fax
 - Volunteer Opportunities
-- Career & Resume help
+- Career and resume help
 - ESL conversation circles
 - Study Rooms
 - WiFi Hotspots
 - Accessibility Centre (JAWS, Dragon Dictate, ZoomText, C-Pen readers etc)
 - Heffner Studio: 3D printers, Music Editing, Digital Conversion, Audio Production
 #### Who:
-Programs for all ages
+Programs for all ages.
+All are welcome.
-All are welcome
 #### When:
 Monday ‒ Thursday at 9:00am‒9:00pm
 Friday and Saturday at 9:00am‒5:30pm